Why is this research being done?

 Who responded to our survey?

 We’ll learn how a large group of people with mental health conditions across the country feels about their health, wellness, challenges, and successes during the pandemic.
-We'll also learn whether and how a life coaching intervention can help people to restart their lives after hard times like a pandemic.
 We’ll use these results to recommend services and policies that improve the lives of people in mental health recovery.

 The study is a partnership between our Center, the Collaborative Support Programs of New Jersey, the BU Center for Psychiatric Rehabilitation, the Temple University Collaborative on Community Inclusion, and the University of Maryland School of Medicine.